HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

-We observed that over 50% of mobile sites (up from 33% in 2022, and 29% in 2021 and 25% in 2020\) had homepages with at least one element assigned the role="button".
+We observed that over 50% of mobile sites (up from 33% in 2022, and 29% in 2021 and 25% in 2020) had homepages with at least one element assigned the `role="button"`.
 This increase is concerning, as it suggests websites may be using `<div>` or `<span>` elements as custom buttons or redundantly applying roles to `<button>` elements.
 Both practices are problematic and violate the fundamental ARIA principle of using native HTML elements—such as `<button>`—whenever possible.

 {{ figure_markup(
-  caption='Websites with at least one anchor with an href with a role="button".', content="18%", classes="big-number", sheets_gid="172806090",
+  caption='Websites with at least one anchor with an href with a `role="button"`.', content="18%", classes="big-number", sheets_gid="172806090",